OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 ## Intro
 This guide covers the migration of a regular ERC20 token to an upgradeable version of itself.
-During this process, the original contract (to be called "legacy") and the new contract, which will have the ability of being upgradeable, will coexist.
+During this process, the original contract (to be called "legacy") and the new contract, which will have the ability of being upgraded, will coexist.

 The _new upgradable contract_ will have the same functionality provided by the _legacy_ contract, but it will be *upgradable*.
 This means that we will be able to add new functionality, store new data, fix bugs or support new